-Permanent residence status applications for eligible foreign national employees in academic positions are initiated by a specific school or college of Florida Institute of Technology (Florida Tech).
+Permanent residence status applications for eligible foreign national employees in academic positions are initiated by a specific school or college of The Florida Institute of Technology (Florida Tech).
 It is, therefore, a college or school’s decision and not the decision of an individual employee to proceed with sponsorship.
-The sponsorship of each foreign national employee must be approved by the department head (or director) and the dean of the sponsoring department.
-The Executive Vice President and Chief Academic Officer of Florida Tech is the sole authorized official to sign any documentation required for filing applications for permanent residence.
-The staff of the International Student and Scholar Services Office (ISSS) will act as a clearinghouse to review all applications and documents prior to recommending them for an official signature.
+The sponsorship of each foreign national employee must be approved by the department head (or director), the dean of the sponsoring department, and the Senior Vice President for Academics & Provost.
+In addition, the Senior Vice President for Academics & Provost of Florida Tech is the sole authorized official to sign any documentation required for filing applications for permanent residence.
+The staff of the International Student and Scholar Services (ISSS) will act as a clearinghouse to review all applications and documents prior to recommending them for an official signature.

+Florida Tech sponsorship decisions are based solely upon an institution’s need for an outstanding candidate’s expertise and exceptional ability in teaching/research.
 Sponsorship refers to the lending of support to an application via a long-term, full-time job offer.
 The university may choose to sponsor or support an application by signing certain immigration documents verifying that it is offering an individual a permanent position.
 An offer of a permanent position refers to an offer of a long-term position (not temporary) but does not constitute a guarantee of lifetime employment.
 Permanent residence is contingent upon a full-time, long-term employment relationship, providing that an employee is (1) eligible for sponsorship and that (2) the U.S. Department of Labor and Citizenship and Immigration criteria can be satisfied.
-Florida Tech can only pursue permanent residence sponsorship for individuals whose particular immigration status, visa history and situation would not preclude it.
-In order to be sponsored, employees must meet the criteria for the first preference classification, “Outstanding Professor/Researcher,” or for the second preference classification under the “Special Handling” provisions.
-Thus, Florida Tech sponsorship decisions are based solely upon an institution’s need for an outstanding candidate’s expertise and exceptional ability in teaching/research.
+Florida Tech can only pursue permanent residence sponsorship for individuals whose particular immigration status, visa history, and situation would not preclude it.

 Phase I: The Academic Department

 The sponsoring department head must submit a formal request to the dean.
-This official letter should include the following: (1) a rationale for the request, (2) evidence of department funding for three years, (3) official credentials of the individual (no photocopies), (4) statement describing the individual’s special abilities and expertise, and (5) expectation of a minimum three-year commitment to the university by the applicant.
+This official letter should include the following: (1) a rationale for the request, (2) evidence of department funding for three years, (3) the credentials of the individual (4) statement describing the individual’s special abilities and expertise, and (5) expectation of a minimum three year commitment to the university by the applicant.

 Phase II: The Dean of the College or School